mongodb/specifications/source/auth/auth.rst

 Hostname Canonicalization
 `````````````````````````

+Valid values for CANONICALIZE_HOST_NAME are `true`, `false`, "none", "forward", "forwardAndReverse".
+If a value is provided that does not match one of these the driver MUST raise an error.

+If CANONICALIZE_HOST_NAME is `false`, "none", or not provided, the driver MUST NOT canonicalize the host name.

-If CANONICALIZE_HOST_NAME is true, "forward", or "forwardAndReverse", the client MUST canonicalize the name of each host it uses for authentication.
+If CANONICALIZE_HOST_NAME is `true`, "forward", or "forwardAndReverse", the client MUST canonicalize the name of each host it uses for authentication.
 There are two options.
 First, if the client's underlying GSSAPI library provides hostname canonicalization, the client MAY rely on it.
 For example, MIT Kerberos has `a configuration option for canonicalization <https://web.mit.edu/kerberos/krb5-1.13/doc/admin/princ_dns.html#service-principal-canonicalization>`_.

 Second, the client MAY implement its own canonicalization.
 If so, the canonicalization algorithm MUST be::